Saul Bron: Political affiliation

-As a student at Kiev Commercial Institute Bron was involved in the social-democratic movement, popular among secular Jews in the Ukraine as a reaction to anti-Semitism in the Russian Empire.
+As a student at Kiev Commercial Institute Bron was involved in the social-democratic movement, popular among secular Jews in Ukraine as a reaction to anti-Semitism in the Russian Empire.
 In 1913 became a member of the Jewish Social Democratic Labor Party of Ukraine; in 1918–1919 – socialist-federalist.
 In 1919 became a member of VKP(b), after the latter merged with the Jewish Communist Party (a split-off of the Jewish Social Democratic Labor Party).

 Professional career

 In 1921 Bron became a member of the Central Executive Committee of Ukraine.
-In 1921–1923 he acted as commissioner for foreign trade of Ukrainian SSR and representative of the People’s Commissariat of Trade and Industry of the RSFSR at the Council of People’s Commissars of Ukraine; he was also a member of the Collegium of the People's Commissariat of Foreign Affairs of Ukraine.
+In 1921–1923 he acted as commissioner for foreign trade of Ukrainian SSR and representative of the People's Commissariat of Trade and Industry of the RSFSR at the Council of People's Commissars of Ukraine; he was also a member of the Collegium of the People's Commissariat of Foreign Affairs of Ukraine.

 After formation of the USSR in 1922, Bron served on the Supreme Economic Council of the RSFSR (VSNKh).
-In 1924 he began work for the People's Commissariat of Trade and Industry of the RSFSR and was appointed Director of the Russian Bank for Foreign Trade (Roskombank, later Vneshtorgbank USSR).
+In 1924 he began work for the People's Commissariat of Trade and Industry of the RSFSR and was appointed Director of the Russian Bank for Foreign Trade (Roskombank, later Foreign Trade Bank of the USSR).
 In 1925–1926 he headed the Soviet grain exporting agency, Exportkhleb.
 (He was successor of the first President of the agency, Leonid Krasin.)

 In 1926 Bron began his work for the People's Commissariat of Foreign Trade of the USSR (under A. I. Mikoyan), and in March 1927 was appointed chairman of Amtorg Trading Corporation in New York.
 Prior to the establishment of diplomatic relations between the U.S. and the USSR in 1933, Amtorg, technically a private corporation, served as a de facto trade delegation and a quasi-embassy of the USSR.

 Bron was the third chairman of Amtorg.
 He replaced A. V. Prigarin (1925–1926) and was replaced by P. A. Bogdanov (1930–1934).
 Bron was the first president of Amtorg whose command of English enabled him to negotiate without the aid of interpreters (he was also fluent in German and French).
 His tenure (1927–1930) concurred with the introduction of the first five-year plan, and his role was to contract with major American companies to help build Soviet industrial infrastructure.